|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This unusual vanilla wafer cake is a coconut cake made with crushed vanilla wafers instead of flour.
-I'm not sure where the recipe first appeared in print, but it has been around for quite some time, and it is in many Southern cookbooks.
+We're not sure where the recipe first appeared in print, but it has been around for quite some time, and it is in many Southern cookbooks.
 You'll find it in many Junior League and country cookbooks.
 It's basically a pound cake made with crushed vanilla wafers in place of the flour.

 Take this unique cake along to a potluck supper or neighborhood get-together.
 And be sure to take a few copies of the recipe!